Akumar111/Hangman-Trivia/README.md

 Original code from [Brad Traversy](https://github.com/bradtraversy/vanillawebprojects/blob/master/hangman/).
 The original uses vanilla JavaScript.
 This has been convered into React.

+One can view this project here [Hangman Trivia](https://akumar111.github.io/Hangman-Trivia/)

 ## How To Play The Game

 Select a letter to figure out a hidden word in a set amount of chances